Pycord-Development/pycord-ui/docs/pycui/components/button.md

 The button component allows the user to execute meaningful actions, or navigate the site's landscape.

 ## Expected Behavior
-Buttons are expected to be clear in intention; they should be easy to understand and use.
+Buttons are expected to be clear in intention.
+They should be easy to understand and use.
 And are single purpose; they should only be used for one action.

 ## Usage